geudde/attic-chest/pages/03.season-2/01.meeting-13/08.barrington/docs.md

 Smiles at thy speed, and scorns the power.

 And when shall come the appointed day
-For mother earth to claim thy clay,
+For mother Earth to claim thy clay,
 (While upwards to the realms of light,
 The joyful spirit takes her flight
 To dwell joint-tenant with the blest,)